undecided/face/README.md

  - [X] Simple class-based dsl where you specify url, params, body etc
  - [X] Class hierarchy - e.g. create an ApplicationClient with auth settings, and extend that for each endpoint
+ - [X] Ability to define attributes and override previously defined attributes using methods
+ - [ ] Helpers for common methods, such as basic auth
  - [ ] Path hierarchy - e.g. FooApi set URL as 'foo.com', FooApi::V1 as '/v1', then endpoint
  - [ ] Data munging hooks - how do we transform our domain language into theirs?
  - [ ] Lifecycle hooks - e.g. easily log incoming / outgoing messages across your
  whole project
- - [ ] Virtual Attributes - e.g. specify that your API takes a customer, and use
- that customer in your data munging phase (or anywhere really)
+ - [X] (ish) Virtual Attributes - e.g. specify that your API takes a customer, and use that customer in your data munging phase (or anywhere really)

 ## Installation